sablier-labs/v2-core/README.md

 ## Security

-For security concerns, please see the [SECURITY](./SECURITY.md) policy.
-This repository is subject to a bug bounty program, per the terms defined in the policy.
+Please refer to the [SECURITY](./SECURITY.md) policy for any security-related concerns.
+This repository is subject to a bug bounty program per the terms outlined in the aforementioned policy.

 ## Licensing